AdamAndGPT/technical-assessment-music-app-1/README.md

 document Rest APIs whose purpose is to access database resources.
 For the purposes of this assessment we will be using an in-memory H2 database in order to persist our database entities.

+In order to start the app run `gradle clean build bootRun` from the project root

 Please access the below URL for access to the swagger-ui in order to try out each endpoint provided by `Spring Data Rest`.